PacktPublishing/Software-Architecture-with-Spring-6.0/README.md

   ## Instructions:
     ### To set up environment and run the project (Run the services via IDE):
-    ## Piper and Filter Architecture
-    1. Go the docker ch9/docker-resources folder
+    1. Go the docker ch8/docker-resources/databases folder
-    2. Execute the command: ```docker-compose up -d```
+    2. Execute the command: ```docker-compose up -d``` to run the databases.
+    3. Go the docker ch8/docker-resources/kafka folder
+    4. Execute the command: ```docker-compose up -d``` to run the Kafka.
-    3. Open the etl-batch-process application into your favorite IDE
+    5. Go to ch8 folder and open the microservices into your favorite IDE.
-    4. For each microservices execute the command: ```mvn clean package``` and then  ```mvn spring-boot:run```
+       * RUN THE SERVICES IN THE FOLLOWING ORDER:
+         * service-discovery-services
+         * configuration-services
+         * gateway-services
+         * authentication-services
+         * user-services
+         * approach-functional/bid-services OR approach-stream-bridge/bid-services
+         * notification-services
+         * product-services (optional)
+    6. Go to the project's folder: postman and import the collection
-    6. Now, execute the request for the desired service.
+    7. Now, execute the request for the desired service.
-    5. To check the data inserted into tables, connect to the PostgreSQL:
+    8. To connect to the PostgreSQL:
-        - Url: jdbc:postgresql://localhost:5432/report_db
+        - Url user database: jdbc:postgresql://localhost:5432/user_db
+        - Url product database: jdbc:postgresql://localhost:5432/product_db
         - User: auction_app
         - Password: auction123

-    ## Serverless Architecture
-    1. Open the alerting-faas application into your favorite IDE
-    2. Execute the command: ```mvn clean package``` and then  ```mvn spring-boot:run```
-    3. Go to the project's folder: postman and import the collection
-    4. Now, execute the request for the desired service.
+    9. To connect to the MongoDB: mongodb://auction_app:auction123@localhost:27017/ authentication_db?authSource=admin
+        - User: auction_app
+        - Password: auction123

 - ## Chapter 9 : Pipe and Filter and Serverless Architecture